lframosferreira/sofia/README.md

 # Sofia

-Sofia is a interpreted procedural programming language that takes a lot of inspiration from Python.
+Sofia is a programming language that takes a lot of inspiration from Python.
 It's interpreter is completely written in Rust.

 Some examples of Sofia programs can be seen in the `examples` directory.